 Why are daily AA meetings important for my recovery?

 Daily attendance of AA meetings can serve several purposes.
 The first is human contact.
 Newcomers are welcomed into a community of people who understand them - something they’ve always had trouble finding.
 Through that contact, they make new relationships which give them some hope as they face the reality of their situation.
-Another benefit of daily meeting attendance is that many newcomers are unconvinced that AA and abstinence from drugs and alcohol will be the right path for them.
+Another benefit of 90 in 90 is that many newcomers are unconvinced that Alcoholics Anonymous and abstinence from drugs and alcohol is the right path for them.
 Everything inside the newcomer is telling them to run away, that the alcohol that worked to keep them comfortable for so long is still the answer.